Skip to content

 What about transfer tax — is it always owed?

-Most jurisdictions charge a transfer tax or Stamp Duty on property purchases but bands and rates differ.
-Enter the amount your conveyancer quotes for your specific purchase.
+Most jurisdictions charge a transfer or purchase tax on property purchases, but bands and rates differ.
+Enter the amount quoted for your specific purchase.

 Add mortgage fees to the loan?

 Many lenders let you.
 Doing so reduces cash needed at completion but increases the loan and lifetime interest.
-Run both scenarios.
+Comparing both scenarios shows the trade-off.

 What cash buffer do I need after completion?